MariiaaKadhim/memory-flash-card-game/README.md

 ### **_Description_**

 #### Matching card game.
-All cards are flipped and ahould guse the two matching cards.
+All cards are flipped and should guse the two matching cards. here will be 16 cards, and a timer.
+You must finish the game within one min.
+Each player will have one chance to play.
+The player who will have two same cards will get one point.
+Winner who gets more points.

 ---